ionvision/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "The City University of New York" year = 2018
+  course = "PhD in Electrical Engineering" institution = "The City University of New York" year = 2018

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Nanjing University of Aeronautics and Astronautics" year = 2013
+  course = "BEng in Control Science and Engineering" institution = "Nanjing University of Aeronautics and Astronautics" year = 2013